opendaylight/docs/docs/getting-started-guide/clustering.rst

 Indirectly connected nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a malfunctional network there can be situations where nodes are observed as unreachable via some network links but they are still indirectly connected via other nodes, i.e. it’s not a clean network partition (or node crash).
+In a malfunctioning network there can be situations where nodes are observed as unreachable via some network links but they are still indirectly connected via other nodes, i.e. it’s not a clean network partition (or node crash).